reneealexiis/credit-risk-classification/README.md

   - Model Training: A logistic regression model was instantiated and fitted using the training data.
   - Model Evaluation: Predictions were made on the testing data, and the model's performance was evaluated using a confusion matrix and classification report.
 * Methods Used:
   - Logistic Regression: The primary algorithm used in this analysis was logistic regression from the sklearn library.
-Logistic regression is a commonly used     algorithm for binary classification tasks like predicting loan status.
   - Train-Test Split: The data was split into training and testing sets to train the model on one set and evaluate its performance on another.
   - Confusion Matrix and Classification Report: These evaluation metrics were used to assess the model's performance in predicting healthy and high-risk loans.

+## Results

 This analysis successfully utilized financial information from the dataset to predict loan status using logistic regression.
 The model demonstrated high accuracy, precision, and recall for both healthy and high-risk loans, making it a reliable tool for identifying creditworthiness among borrowers.

-## Results

 * The model achieved an accuracy score of 0.99, indicating that it correctly predicted 99% of the loan statuses.
 * For healthy loans (Class 0), the precision score was perfect at 1.00, meaning that when the model predicted a loan as healthy, it was correct 100% of the time.